TheApeMachine/errnie/README.md

 	// Load the guard with an error. guard.Err := errors.New("errors rule, call-stacks drool!")

+	// Call Check() to evaluate the error and determine whether
+	// or not to short-circuit the function. guard.Check()

 	// Or simply write some code that panics. panic("don't")
 }